High Fidelity (Degrassi: The Next Generation)

-"High Fidelity" is a two-part episode of Degrassi: The Next Generation, that was broadcast as the final episode in season five.
+"High Fidelity" is a two-part episode of Degrassi: The Next Generation, directed by Phil Earnshaw, that was broadcast as the final episode in season five.
 In Canada, the first part premiered on CTV on 13 March 2006, and the second part premiered on 20 March.
-In the United States, the two parts aired on 2 and 9 June 2006 on Noggin's programming block for teenagers, The N. The second part is also the hundredth episode of the series.
+The second part is also the hundredth episode of the series.

 This two-part episode is the final episode where the entire cast is still in high school or a teacher until season eleven.
 It is also the final episode of the last season to have the school year take place over the entire season before switching to have one semester per season.

 Main plot synopsis

 Part One

 Spinner lies to Darcy about being a virgin when he and Darcy are kissing; Darcy stops him before going too far.
 Spinner lies and says he never was sexually active with Manny.
 Darcy believes him and verbally bashes Manny over her sexual past.
 When Manny is seeking help for the upcoming "Fifty Years of Degrassi" history festival, Spinner volunteers so he can take his mind off sex and other girls while Darcy is away at bible camp for the summer.
 Darcy starts to become jealous of Spinner's friendship with Manny.
 Darcy tries to convince Manny to join the Friendship Club and repent for the sins she has committed in the past for a fresh pure start.
 Manny tells Darcy she does not want to live that lifestyle.
 Darcy says Spinner is capable of it but Manny accidentally reveals that she and Spinner had sex when they were together.

 Spinner wants to make things right with Darcy, so he asks Marco's help with his revirginizing ceremony.
 Marco gladly agrees even though he's had past altercations with the Friendship Club due to his homosexuality.
 Spinner completes the ceremony and Darcy is happy that he made the decision.
 When the two have a picnic together, Darcy cannot stop thinking about Spinner's past and Spinner says that she is jealous of it.
 Spinner ultimately breaks up with Darcy due to her actions and finds comfort in his ex-girlfriend, Paige, who also has just ended her relationship with Alex.
 Paige and Spinner start talking and Spinner says he will drive her home since it is late, only to end the night with a kiss.